Philip-Trettner/GlmSharp/README.md

 * test generation
 * basetype functions (e.g. Smoothstep on floats)
 * ToString, Parse, TryParse for matrices
-* More constructors and casts for matrices
+* more constructors and casts for matrices
-* Some GLU functions (e.g. PickMatrix)
+* some GLU functions (e.g. PickMatrix)